dgroomes/vscode-playground/README.md

   changed files and then hide them again and I can't do that by staying on the keyboard.
 There has to be another way...
 * Chords. `Cmd + R` brings puts you into a chorded mode where the editor is awaiting your next key press.
 One chord I use is `Cmd + R, V` to open the preview pane for a Markdown file.
 Interesting!
 I don't dislike modal editors.
 It gives you more "free airspace" for key combos but it does add a level of indirection/complexity.
+* `Cmd + L` (AI Chat) and `Cmd + K` (AI Composer) are excellent for a compressed workflow.
+For `Cmd + L`, the default behavior is to include the currently opened file in the context, and I like that, but sometimes you want a bare context, so just press delete to clear that file from the context.
+Very compressed.

 ## Wish List